hpe-dev-incubator/hpe-dev-portal/content/blog/okta-sso-integration-for-green-lake-and-aruba-central.md

    See here for IdP attribute details: <https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us>

-   One of the additional features added as part of the GreenLake CCS is Role Based Access Controls (RBAC) for Aruba Central and all other apps in CCS.
+   One of the additional features added as part of the GreenLake platform is Role Based Access Controls (RBAC) for Aruba Central and all other apps in GLCP.
 A new SAML attribute has been added “hpe_ccs_attribute” which tells GreenLake and Central the exact role/permissions for each user.
 The following describes how to format the attribute.

 ![](/img/ws-image2.png)